Image via Wikipedia

 Traffic Impacts: Currently, there are lane restrictions along Decker Lake Drive and Research Way but access is being maintained.

 Reach Description: Reach 4 runs through the Chesterfield residential area along 2770 South and proceeds along the Decker Lake Canal and the Crosstowne Trail.
-We will work with residents to ensure a safe working environment that provides access to their properties.
+We will work with residents to ensure a safe working environment that provides access to their properties throughout construction.

 · Significant work has been accomplished in the Chesterfield area.
 Crews continue to work on the rail and other items.